-640,1,2,3 ADVANCED ACCOMPANYING I, II, III, IV Prerequisite: Graduate standing in keyboard performance and/or accompanying or the permission of the instructor.
+640,1,2,3 ADVANCED ACCOMPANYING I, II, III, IV 1 credit each Prerequisite: Graduate standing in keyboard performance and/or accompanying or the permission of the instructor.
 An in-depth study of principles of accompanying, sightreading, standard repertoire, and transposition.